What About the Cloud?

 Interconnectivity is great within one’s own operation and network.
 However, there are still challenges accessing and sharing critical data outside the network to supply chain partners using other systems.

-Looking forward, when considering all supply chain partners, there are opportunities for warehouse management systems from different vendors to work together more effectively; for example, by providing visibility throughout the supply chain; or even by streamlining the process for a vendor to automatically generate a receiving ASN when preparing an outbound shipment.
+Looking forward, when considering all supply chain partners, there are opportunities for warehouse management systems from different vendors to work together more effectively; for example, by providing visibility throughout the supply chain or even by streamlining the process for a vendor to automatically generate a receiving ASN when preparing an outbound shipment.
 This is challenging when you are looking across a supply chain with multiple WMS of varying ages and capabilities.
 Third party software options to bridge these gaps are available and do provide moderate improvement.
 Also, Control Tower capabilities look very promising in this regard.

 Control Towers provide centralized synchronization of data flows accessible by dashboards that allow logistics managers to manage high levels of complexity and take actionable steps real-time.

-WMS’s are great repositories of data.
+WMSs are great repositories of data.
 That data – SKU, inventory, staffing, expected receipts, order demand, etc. – form the nucleus of the ‘big data’ needed to provide value to the Control Tower concept.
 The WMS as a data source is invaluable.
 Companies, now more than ever, have software tools that can connect multiple systems and process ‘big data’ in near real time.

-Also, of some concern to us is that some companies are not considering the organizational changes needed to support a control tower.
+Also, of some concern to us is that some companies are not considering the organizational changes needed to support a Control Tower.
 Having enterprise visibility by connecting multiple systems is one thing; but how do we effectively structure the organization to act on the information provided?
 Having the right stakeholders properly involved and represented is key.
-This involves making sure that the relevant parts of the organization are integrated, core functions for each integrated service are properly defined and a clear chain of command firmly is established.
+This involves making sure that the relevant parts of the organization are integrated, core functions for each integrated service are properly defined and a clear chain of command is firmly established.

 Two final takeaways: